August 11, 2025

 Liberia solar net metering: 2030 Impressive Power Push

 Liberia is launching a net metering system to promote solar energy adoption and reduce costs for businesses and households.
-This innovative program will allow users to connect their solar systems to the national grid, selling excess energy back to the Liberia Electricity Corporation (LEC) for credits on future bills.
-This initiative reflects a global trend towards distributed generation and grid modernization.
+This program allows users to connect their solar systems to the national grid and sell excess energy back to the Liberia Electricity Corporation (LEC) for credits on future bills.
+The initiative aligns with a global trend toward distributed generation and grid modernization.

 How Liberia Solar Net Metering Works